Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 ![TASInd](../../img/TASInd.jpg)

 True Airspeed Indicators are provided in both cockpits, and carry a calibrated range from 150 to 1500 knots.
+The velocity signal is calculated in the Air Data Computer, based on the temperature and pressures input.
 While the indicators can read as low as 0 knots, the lack of calibration below the stated range means values less than 150 knots are inaccurate.
 At high rates of airspeed change, there may be a lag of up to +-10 knots in measurement.
+During normal operation, an error up to +-5 knots may be present.
+If failed, the rollers will be stuck on their position.

 The rear True Airspeed Indicator is removed for DMAS equipment in aircraft so configured; however, TAS is provided as a DMAS function.